felipeph/streamlit-function/README.md

     - An incredible function that turns a symbolic function in sympy into a numeric function in the numpy library.

 ## NumPy
-When the project started I knew that there was a very popular python library to work with numerical computation, but I thought I wouldn't need to use it because all my computation would be symbolic.
+When the project started I knew that there was a very popular Python library to work with numerical computation, but I thought I wouldn't need to use it because all my computation would be symbolic.
 I was wrong.

 NumPy was needed to create the lists of values to be plotted by the matplotlib.
 So the only two functions that I used with NumPy were:
 - np.linspace